Pokerole-Software-Development/foundry-pokerole/README.md

 ## Installation

-Copy the folder with the built CSS files to `[Foundry data directory]/Data/systems/pokerole`.
+Copy/symlink this folder to `[Foundry data directory]/Data/systems/pokerole` after compiling CSS.
 This system is in early development, using it is not recommended as features are missing and non-backwards compatible changes to data will occur.